-Thinking of tackling Mont Blanc this year.
+Thinking of climbing Mont Blanc this year?
 Here is some information to help you train and prepare for the highest mountain in the alps.

 How fit do I need to be?

 Mont Blanc requires over 1600 metres of ascent on summit day depending on the route you choose.
 This is like hiking Snowdon twice.
 Not forgetting the altitude.

 You will also be wearing heavy boots, crampons and ice axe and a small rucksack with essential items.

 What exercises should I do to train for Mont Blanc?